 - a) Elevation Assembly, which includes all the mechanical parts above the elevation bearing.
-This includes the Main reflector surface, back-up structure, boom arm connecting the main and sub-reflectors, sub-reflector assembly and feed indexer system.
+This includes the Main reflector surface, back-up structure, boom arm connecting the main and sub-reflectors, sub-reflector assembly, feed indexer system and alignment of the reflectors and receiver.
+The feed indexer includes a two-dimensional positioning platform for mounting the Front End.
 It also includes the basic infrastructure to house the WVR and auxiliary electronics enclosure. - b) Turnhead, which includes all the mechanical systems between the Azimuth and Elevation axes, including the gearboxes and bearings for both axes as well as the lubrication system to service these axes.
-It also includes an environmentally protected enclosure in which some of the electronics will be housed (including the helium compressor). - c) Pedestal, which includes the Azimuth wrap and creates an environmentally protected space to house electronics components.
+It also includes an environmentally protected enclosure in which some of the electronics will be housed (including the helium compressor). - c) Pedestal, which includes the Azimuth wrap and creates an environmentally protected and EMI shielded space to house electronics components.
 The pedestal interfaces with the foundation and the services that are provided through the foundation, including power and fiber cable entries. - d) Antenna electrics, drives, servo and metrology: These are systems that are physically distributed across the structure.
 This item includes the drive electronics, cables and motors that drive the three axes (Az, El and indexer).
 It includes the I/O units and metrology systems.
-This item will also include an HVAC system that will provide a controlled ambient environment for the pedestal and yoke spaces.
+This item will also include an HVAC system that will provide a controlled ambient environment for the pedestal and turnhead spaces.
 It also includes an RFI shielded electronics rack which contains the antenna drive electronics and other antenna electronics.
-This item also includes the AC power distribution to all the components throughout the Main Antenna. - e) Miscellaneous items include supporting equipment needed for the installation, integration and verification of the Main Antenna.
+This item also includes the AC power distribution to all the components throughout the Main Antenna.
+The integrated design for the safety system is included under item 4100, which includes the central safety control system (PLCs), E-stops and interlock safety circuits. - e) Miscellaneous items include supporting equipment needed for the installation, integration and verification of the Main Antenna.

-Title: System Architecture Description Owner: T Kusel Date: 6/6/2022 NRAO Doc. #: 020.10.20.00.00-0002-REF) Version: A
+3 Title: System Architecture Description Owner: T Kusel Date: 9/2/2022 gvla NRAO Doc. #: 020.10.20.00.00-0002-REP Version: B